postsharp/Metalama.Documentation/content/conceptual/aspects/testing/debugging-aspects.md

    metalama config edit diagnostics
    ```

 3. In the `diagnostics.json` file, edit the `debugging/processes` section and enable debugging for the proper process.
-If you are using Visual Studio, this process is named `RoslynCodeAnalysisService`.
+If you use Visual Studio, this process is named `RoslynCodeAnalysisService`.

     ```json
      {